-Have you tried everything to help you hear, or are you afraid you’ll never hear again?
-If you have severe or profound hearing loss, a traditional hearing aid might not be enough to help you hear, but there is another option.
+If you have severe or profound hearing loss, traditional hearing aids might not help you hear well enough to communicate, but there is another option.
 A cochlear implant may be the solution you’ve been looking for.
-It will help you hear the sounds around you and restore your ability to understand speech.
+It will help you hear the sounds and could restore your ability to understand speech.

 For those with severe or profound hearing loss, a cochlear implant can partially restore hearing.
 Unlike hearing aids that work to amplify sounds, cochlear implants bypass the damaged inner ear altogether and send sound signals straight to the brain.
 The implants are electronic devices that have both internal and external components that pick up on the sounds around you and send these sounds to your brain, helping you hear.
-Many people have cochlear implants in both ears rather than just one, as bilateral hearing is important for speech clarity, sound localization, and spatial awareness.
+Many people have cochlear implants in both ears because bilateral hearing is important for speech clarity, sound localization, and spatial awareness.

 Cochlear implants work very differently than traditional hearing aids.
 The external part of the cochlear implant sits behind the ear, and contains a microphone and a sound processor.
 The microphone picks up on all the sounds in the environment and the speech processor analyzes and digitizes these sounds.
 The digital signals then travel through a small wire to the transmitter, which sits just over the internal part of the device.
 Its job is to send the signals to the receiver that’s implanted just under the skin behind the ear.
 The receiver converts the digital signals into electrical signals and sends them along electrodes placed in the cochlea, or inner ear.
 These electrodes directly stimulate the auditory nerve, send the signals to the brain where you hear them as sound.